 Marianne is an adept litigator and has been instructed to appear in applications.
-She has recent experience of striking out a multimillion pound claim brought against a firm of solicitors under CPR 3.4.
-She is presently instructed as a junior to Richard Harrison in a high value accountant’s negligence claim which raises complex points about accessory liability and unlawful means conspiracy.
+She has experience of striking out a multimillion pound claim brought against a firm of solicitors under CPR 3.4.
+She was recently instructed as a junior to Richard Harrison in a high value accountant’s negligence claim which raises complex points about accessory liability and unlawful means conspiracy.

 As a pupil, Marianne assisted:

 Marianne accepts instructions in insurance and reinsurance work.
 She has experience of both advisory and contentious work.
-She is presently instructed to review commercial combined business insurance policies for multinational and FTSE 100 companies.
+She is presently instructed to review commercial combined business insurance policies for multinational and FTSE 100 companies and brokers' agreements.

 As a pupil to Richard Harrison, Marianne gained experience in cases involving: